DigitalSlideArchive-Legacy/openseadragon-annotations/README.md

 1. Markup drawing tools: you can select a shape and color
 2. Markup list: to list all annotations, udpate the color using a color picker and add markup name
 3. Layers list: a modal to add and update layers
+4. Import Aperio XML file to DSA
+5. Save markups and layers
+6. Load markups and layers

 Within the OSD code, I generate an instance of my anntoator called